OMS

 Grades:

-The grading system consists of numbers, rather than the typical lettering system.
-These new GCSE grades are from 9-1.
+These GCSE grades are from 9-1.
 With 9 being the highest and 1 being the lowest.

 • three number grades - 9, 8 and 7 - correspond to the two previous top grades of A* and A.